 London pulsates with life and although it’s steeped in history and full of fine architecture, it’s a thoroughly modern mix of cultures, from leafy west London to edgy Dalston and Shoreditch.
 Samuel Johnson said that “by seeing London, I have seen as much of life as the world can show”, and there is no greater city in the world for you to blend into the background and watch the world go by.
 However, public transport can let the city down, from the high ticket prices to the frequent line closures.

 Macintyre concludes that he would choose “New York for excitement.
 Paris for love.
 But give me London for life.”
-Luckily, we have plenty to offer in all three cities, with around 8,000 London serviced apartments, 3,000 Paris serviced apartments and 3,000 New York serviced apartments.
+Luckily, we have plenty to offer in all three cities, with around 8,000 London serviced apartments, 3,000 Paris serviced apartments and 3,000 New York furnished apartments.